23 FAQs on choosing and using accounting software in your business

 - Will our accountant help us choose accounting software?

-- Will our accountant use our software too?
+- Will our accountant use our accounting software too?

 - When is the best time to switch to accounting software?

-- How can I be confident the software will be kept updated as legislation changes?
+- How can I be confident my accounting software will be kept updated as legislation changes?

-- Is it easy to switch to a different package?
+- Is it easy to switch to a different accounting software package?

-- Who in our company should be able to access our accounts?
+- Who in our company should be able to access our accounting software?

 - Do we need to keep records outside of our accounting software?